Time blindness is one of the most common symptoms of ADHD.

 Pomofocus is like having your own personal chef who helps you create the perfect recipe for success.

 It’s a customizable timer to help you achieve your goals by keeping track of time so that you can get the most out of it!

 Pomofocus works on desktop & mobile browser.

-The aim of this app is to help you focus on any task you are working on, such as study, writing, or coding.
+The aim of this app is to help you focus on any task you are working on, such as studying, writing, or coding.
 This app supports the Pomodoro Technique.

 What is Pomodoro?

 The Pomodoro Technique is part of a productivity method based on the idea that frequent breaks can improve mental agility.
 Every task and/or project should be broken down into sections that are 25 minutes long with short breaks in between where you do something you enjoy as it helps create a sense of excitement and prevents burnout by never letting your mind get too tired.
 The method was developed by Francesco Cirillo, an Italian university student who first used it to stay awake while studying.

 This how to get the most out of Pomofocus

 Decide on what goal you want to achieve using Mindmapping first

 This will help you see your big picture first and see how subtasks contribute to the meaning of this task.